 For example, a driver has the duty to obey traffic laws and not run red lights.

-The second aspect of a personal injury case is the breaching of this duty.
-A breach of duty occurs when the accused party fails to uphold a duty.
+- The second aspect of a personal injury case relates to a breach of this duty.
+A breach of duty occurs when the accused party fails to discharge their duty of reasonable car.
 For instance, a surgeon may breach a duty of care by failing to follow proper procedure.
-If a surgeon fails to stitch an incision, this is likely a breach.

-The third aspect of personal injury claims is the injury or injuries.
+- The third aspect of personal injury claims is the injury or injuries.
 These are also called damages.
-Damages can be physical, emotional, and financial.
+Damages can arise as the result of medical expenses associated with the physical injury, emotional damages, punitive damages, and/or lost wages among other things.

 This burden of proof means that it is more likely than not that the injured claimant’s argument is true.
 Thus, the probability that the plaintiff is telling the truth must be any value over 50%.
 This is also called a “preponderance of evidence.”